Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 There are several things medical offices can do to promote seasonal scheduling and increase wellness exam appointments during those specific times of the year:

-• Educational videos in waiting rooms, plus pamphlets and/or signage throughout the office encouraging proactive scheduling of AWVs
+• Educational videos in waiting rooms, plus pamphlets and/or signage throughout the office encouraging proactive scheduling of wellness exams

 • Email, text, and/or snail-mail postcard reminders to patients

-• Reminder phone calls to patients who are overdue for AWVs (even better if the office has same-day or same-week availability to offer the patient so they can come in right away)
+• Reminder phone calls to patients who are overdue for their wellness exam (even better if the office has same-day or same-week availability to offer the patient so they can come in right away)

-• Promote the practice’s online portal (if applicable) so the patient can self-schedule with their preferred doctor
+• Promote the practice’s online portal so patients can self-schedule with their preferred doctor

 Finally, availability and accessibility are key.
 One of the most important things physicians (especially pediatricians) can do to make their practice stand out is to offer extended hours: early-morning, evening, and/or Saturday hours whenever possible.

-“Many patients cannot or do not like to take time off work for AWVs.
+“Many patients cannot or do not like to take time off work for wellness exams.
 Offering extended hours allows them to complete the wellness exam and still go to work without having to take any time off,” says Iovinelli.

 Another simple yet highly effective tactic is to have a “doc of the day” on staff.
-This provider (it can be a doctor, physician’s assistant, or nurse practitioner) should have a wide-open schedule to handle all same-day appointment requests, thus allowing more time in the schedule for other providers to handle AWVs.
+This provider (doctor, physician’s assistant, or nurse practitioner) should have an open schedule to handle all same-day appointment requests, thus allowing more time in the schedule for other providers to handle wellness exams.

 The Bottom Line